 The term STI is used to describe an infection in the body, which may or may not be accompanied by symptoms.
 The term STD, describes an infection that has caused damage in a person’s body.
 STDs may or may not be accompanied by symptoms.
 Many STDs can cause damage to you and to your partner.

 When you give birth or have an abortion your cervix can be exposed to any infection you may have contracted, causing you to be vulnerable to Pelvic Inflammatory Disease (PID).
 PID causes constant pelvic pain, infertility problems and can lead to death if untreated.
 As well, you can spread the disease anytime you engage in sexual activity.
 If you are considering an abortion, it is important to get tested for STD/STI first.
 You can schedule an appointment here.

 Some STI/STDs can be treated and cured with medications, but early detection is key for effective treatment.
 Other STI/STDs cannot be cured but symptoms can be managed.
 If you think you have an STI/STD make an appointment with us to get tested and discuss your concerns.

 Prestonwood Pregnancy Center offers STI/STD testing onsite at the center Thursday mornings.
-You can book an appointment online here.
+Call our center to book an appointment.